-If you’ve been drinking heavily for awhile (and I assume you have because you’re here reading this), you may have noticed some unpleasant side effects in your stomach.
+If you’ve been drinking heavily for a while, you may have noticed some unpleasant side effects in your stomach.

-I’m not just talking about the bloating and spare tire around your waistline.
+I’m not just talking about the bloating and typical weight gain associated with alcohol.

-I mean the stomach pain, gastritis, diarrhea, acid reflux, sluggishness and increasing sensitivity in your teeth and gums.
+I mean stomach pain, gastritis, diarrhea, acid reflux, sluggishness, and increased sensitivity in your teeth and gums.